TSS, Inc. (TSSI) CEO Anthony Angelini on Q1 2020 Results - Earnings Call Transcript

 Anthony Angelini

 Okay.
 Thank you, John.
-As John explained, our first quarter included the increased cost traditional in our first quarter including our audit and other costs for our plans.
+As John explained, our first quarter included the increased cost traditional in our first quarter including our audit and other costs for our filings.

-In addition to the increase in staff related costs as we ramp up for additional reseller and other third-party business and furthermore, because of the COVID-19 impacted field deployments at the end of the quarter, as well as in the supply chain of our systems integration business.
+In addition to the increase in staff related costs as we ramp up for additional reseller and other third-party business and furthermore because of the COVID-19 impacted field deployments at the end of the quarter, as well as in the supply chain of our systems integration business.
 So those – those – so we've basically had three areas that impacted the quarter which were the normal incremental costs as well as some increased staff costs as John mentioned, and then the impact of COVID-19.

 Our second quarter however, will benefit from these delays and looks to be strong despite our additional costs to manage social distancing in our production facility, along with additional costs for PPE to maintain a safe facility for our employees.